vhscom/after-dark/README.md

 ## About

 After Dark is a minimalist dark theme and website starter kit for use with the popular [Hugo](https://gohugo.io/) static content generator.
 It is an original work inspired by a memory of the joys of learning to code for the Web made to feel reminiscent of hobbiest websites created during the mid- to late-1990's.
 It is built to be approachable, extensible and fast.
-Welcome to [After Dark](https://codeberg.org/vhs/after-dark/).
+Welcome to After Dark.

 ## Demo & Tutorial

 Visit [Hack Cabin](https://hackcabin.com) for a production example.
-Learn to recreate the site architecture with [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).
+Learn to recreate the production site architecture with a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).

 ## Features